Please note: the page will print without the top and left navigation bars and in black and white only.

 In June 2012, a Metrics Table was created to look at the best ways to build on our achievements and measure progress moving forward, and report to the strategy’s Expert Advisory Panel.
 The Metrics Table benefited from the experience and expertise of all sectors of the justice system including the judiciary, defence bar, corrections, Crown attorneys, court services, Legal Aid Ontario and others.

 Consultations involving all justice participant groups established a benchmark number of court appearances and days depending on a case's complexity.
+"Case complexity" is a term developed and used by Justice on Target for this purpose.

 A case is defined as a charge or charges under the Criminal Code of Canada that relate to a common incident.

-The people who work in Ontario’s criminal courts every day were asked for their views on the number of appearances and days by which different types of case could generally be completed.
+"Case complexity" is a term developed and used by Justice on Target as a tool to establish time to disposition benchmarks based on the type of charges on a case.
+The people who work in Ontario's criminal courts every day were asked for their views on the number of appearances and days by which different types of case could generally be completed.
 They provided feedback on which charges should fall into each of three categories: